 - Recommending an integrated suite of programming beginning either in spring 2025 or fall of 2025 and extending through the spring of 2026.

-During the fall quarter, the advisory committee completed the following:
+During the winter quarter, the advisory committee completed the following:

-In the winter quarter, the advisory committee will advance its work by:
+In the spring quarter, the advisory committee will advance its work by:

 - Making initial inquiries about speaker availability for the series.

-- Completing a recommendation to the Dean of CLA and Provost by mid-March.
+- Completing a recommendation to the Dean of CLA and Provost by May 15.

 Committee members include Peter Betjemann, Jamon Van Den Hoek, Sophie Bottum Musa, Jennifer Reimer, Peter Schuller, Anna Soderlund Hough, Aaron Wolf, Tara Massad and Yael Raich.